Regis Medical_logoRegis Medical_logoRegis Medical_logoRegis Medical_logo

 • Shingles Vaccine

-*For the latest and complete list of required or recommended vaccines for specific parts of Bali, please refer to official sources such as MOH, WHO, or CDC.
+*For the latest and complete list of required or recommended vaccines for Bali, please refer to official sources such as MOH, WHO, or CDC.

 Vaccine Price Recommended Dosage